 My previous post on the edible qualities of maple trees surprised and interested a few people.
-This post discusses 5 more trees that have edible and herbal qualities.
+This post discusses 5 more trees that have edible and medicinal qualities.
 These include birch, spruce, pine, oak, and tamarack.

-A word of caution before I begin.
 Always consult a healthcare practitioner before trying to self-medicate using any kind of plant.
 This is especially true if you are pregnant or breastfeeding.
 Pine needles, for example, may induce a miscarriage.

 It’s also important that you forage sustainably and correctly identify tree species.
 You can consult a reputable field guide or